 The most important eco furniture in the home office

 You cannot do without these things when setting up your home office.
 Because they form the basis for an efficient workplace.
-Additional must-have: Eco design.
+Additional must-have: eco design.

-- Comfortable chair with a natural cover
+- Comfortable chair with natural fabric cover

-- Storage space with costs and baskets
+- Storage space with boxes and baskets

 - Efficient lighting

-- Furniture and utensils from second hand
+- Second-hand furnishings and utensils

 3. Storage space with boxes and baskets